rocket-pool/RPIPs/RPIPs/RPIP-33.md

 highlighted in the [Parameter Table](#parameter-table) with a *.

 Security Council members MAY raise a proposal to make a parameter change at any time.
-If `security.members.quorum` percent of members vote in favour of the proposal, it is immediately affected.
+If `security.members.quorum` percent of members vote in favour of the proposal, it is immediately effected.

 Security Council members MAY leave the council on their own accord.
 This is a two-step process.
 They MUST first send a transaction indicating their desire to leave.
 They MUST then wait a time specified by a pDAO controllable parameter.